Integral Representations for Multiple Ap\'ery-Like Series

 \end{proof}

 \begin{lemma} The following identities hold:

 \end{lemma} \begin{proof} All parts of this lemma are proved in the same manner.
-We first establish a recurrence relation by a straightforward application of integration by parts.
-Evaluating the first few cases reveals the general pattern, which is then verified using the recurrence by induction on $m$.
+A recurrence relation is first obtained via integration by parts.
+Evaluation of the first few cases suggests the general form of the identities in terms of multiple harmonic sums.
+This form is then verified by induction on $m$, using the recurrence, which preserves the structure of the resulting expressions.
 We illustrate this strategy by proving the identity in part (i).

 Let

 Applying integration by parts yields

 From this we obtain